der-carnivore/BingAds-docs/BingAds/scripts/reference/BingAdsAccountSelector.md

 void|Returns nothing.

 ## <a name="get"></a>get
-Returns an iterator that you use to get the accounts based on the selector's selection criteria.
+Returns an iterator that you use to get accounts based on the selector's selection criteria.

 ### Returns:
 |Type|Description|
 |-|-
-[BingAdsAccountIterator](./BingAdsAccountIterator)|Iterator used to traverse Bing Ads accounts selected by this selector.
+[BingAdsAccountIterator](./BingAdsAccountIterator)|Iterator that you use to get accounts based on the selector's selection criteria.

 ## <a name="withaccountnumbers~string-accountnumbers~"></a>withAccountNumbers(String[] accountNumbers)
 Returns a selector that will return only bing ads accounts with the specified account numbers.